Boolean Percolation on Doubling Graphs: Introduction

 In this paper we prove that if the underlying graph satisfies a doubling condition and if the family of random radii are i.i.d. random variables with finite $\asdim$-moment, where $\asdim$ is the corresponding Assouad dimension which will be defined in section \ref{dnsr}, then the connected components arising in the discrete Boolean model are almost surely finite for sufficiently small values of $p$.
 We also prove that such behavior does not occur if the random radii have infinite $\asdim$-moment.

+We remark that the absence of percolation on doubling graphs does not follow from the subcriticality of the Boolean percolation model in $\mathbb{R}^n$ and standard coupling arguments.
+Indeed, an interesting example where the main result of this work holds is given by the Cayley graph of the discrete Heisenberg group which can not be embedded in $\mathbb{R}^n$ for any $n$.

-This paper is organized as follows: In section \ref{dnsr} we describe the Boolean discrete percolation model and state the main result of this work, Theorem \ref{T1}, which says about the absence of percolation on doubling graphs.
-See Theorem \ref{T1} below for a precise statement of this result.
-This result is proved in section \ref{mainp}.
-In subsection \ref{doubling_graphs} we also provide some interesting examples of graphs satisfying the assumptions of Theorem \ref{T1}.
-Indeed, Theorem \ref{T1} is valid for the family of graph with polynomial growth.
-In particular, Theorem \ref{T1} holds for lattices and nilpotent groups.
-Then, and as expected, we prove that the whole space is covered if the growth function has infinite moment.
-Finally, in section \ref{ergodicitynumberofinfiniteclusters}, we address the problem of determining sufficient conditions for ergodicity of the Boolean discrete percolation model.
+This paper is organized as follows.
+In section \ref{dnsr} we describe the discrete Boolean model of percolation and state the main theorems.
+In subsection \ref{doubling_graphs} we provide some interesting examples of graphs satisfying the assumptions of the main theorems.
+These examples include graph of polynomial growth such as self-similar graphs and Cayley graphs of nilpotent groups.
+In section \ref{mainp} and section \ref{infr} we prove the main results.
+In section \ref{ergodicitynumberofinfiniteclusters} we address the problem of determining sufficient conditions for ergodicity of the discrete Boolean model of percolation.